Rapperswil railway station: Train

-Rapperswil railway station is an important junction station, where the Südostbahn's (SOB) Rapperswil–Pfäffikon railway line across the Seedamm meets with the Lake Zürich right bank line, the Wallisellen to Rapperswil via Uster line and the Rapperswil to Ziegelbrücke line.
+Rapperswil railway station is an important junction station, where the Südostbahn's (SOB) Rapperswil to Pfäffikon railway line across the Seedamm meets with the Lake Zürich right bank line, the Wallisellen to Rapperswil via Uster line and the Rapperswil to Ziegelbrücke line.

 Rapperswil is served by services of two S-Bahn-style networks, the Zürich S-Bahn and the St. Gallen S-Bahn.
 Services S5, S7, S15 and S40 of the Zürich S-Bahn call at this railway station.
 Connections to or from Zürich HB via either the right bank line (S7) or Uster line (S5/15) are very frequent, and the ride takes only about 36 minutes.
 The S40 provides a local link to Pfäffikon and Einsiedeln.
-Rapperswil is also the terminus of the hourly St. Gallen S-Bahn service S6 that operates south-east to Schwanden/Linthal via Ziegelbrücke.
+Rapperswil is also the terminus of the hourly St. Gallen S-Bahn services S4, S6, and S17 that operate south-east to Schwanden/Linthal via Ziegelbrücke.
 Rapperswil is also a calling point of the Voralpen Express, an InterRegio (IR) train operated by the SOB and providing an hourly direct link between St. Gallen and Lucerne.
 During weekends, there is also a nighttime S-Bahn service (SN5) offered by ZVV.